-Safe Disinfecting: How To Keep Your Staff & Customers Safe
+Safe Disinfecting: How To Protect Your Staff & Customers

 We all understand the vital importance of keeping our businesses disinfected to protect our staff and clients from viruses and bacteria – and not just during the pandemic!
 Sadly, many conventional cleaning and disinfecting products may not be keeping us healthy, and may even be making us sick.
 The fact that we have “ramped up” the use of disinfectants means we’re being exposed to these chemicals at unprecedented levels, which is pretty scary give they can contain powerful chemicals that can cause serious health hazards.
 So, what do you do?
 You need to disinfect, but you don’t want to put your people at risk.
 We’ve got you!
 Here are some of the top ingredients to avoid when disinfecting your workplace and one magical ingredient that’s both a powerful disinfectant and gentle enough to be used on surfaces without rinsing.